 Network Access Control

-Network Access Control Lists allow you to restrict access to Monte Carlo's API and certain endpoints by IP address.
-When configured, only requests originating from IPs in the allowlist are permitted for the specified scope.
+Network Access Control Lists allow you to restrict access to Monte Carlo's API, web application, and certain endpoints by IP address.
+When configured, only requests originating from IP addresses in the allowlist are permitted for the specified scope.
 This feature is managed via the GraphQL API using three operations: list, save (create or update), and delete.

 👍